 We left more paint on this wall for a heavier patina and more rustic finish – I think that’s better suited to a garden.
 It’s a quick and efficient process – just be prepared to clean up everything – that paint will fly EVERYWHERE.

 These three brickwork features are all on the same aspect of the house, in adjoining spaces.
 So you can stand back and see all at once.
 This offers a portion of pleasing consistency as you move through the ground floor.

 But because I share photos of these spots a lot on Instagram, I’m often asked how to whitewash walls (as that’s how ours can look), or how we removed plaster and render.
 And the answer is: I don’t know!
 We didn’t have to do either of those things!
 So I’ve rounded up some comprehensive guides to answer those questions…

-Should I create a feature brick wall in my house?
+Should I create a feature exposed brick wall?

 So if you’re deciding whether to take the plunge, this article from Country Living might help you decide, as it thoughtfully weighs up the pros and cons.

 For my two cents, I’d suggest trying to establish what your brickwork looks like under there.
 Take a good look at your exterior walls – do you like the tone of the bricks and the mortar?
 Would you be happy with that look?
-But remember – that’s no guarantee – especially in period properties, it was common for internal walls to be built with lower quality bricks and by apprentice layers.
+But remember, that’s no guarantee.
+In period properties it’s common for internal walls to use lower quality bricks.
 So: is there anywhere you could test removing some plaster to get a look?
 Perhaps behind a big piece of furniture or inside some fitted storage?
 To remove it, simply drill through your render and gently lift a piece away with a chisel or claw hammer.